vboehr/globaldce-gateway/README.md

 While this project already delivers some of the features we want to see, it is still at an early stage and many features needs to be implemented and tested.

+## What is a globaldce gateway ?
+A globaldce gateway acts as a bridge between users and globaldce.
+Through the gateway, users can handle their wallet assets while accessing and interacting with globaldce based decentralized applications as if they were traditional web server based applications.

 ## Getting started
 We recommend that new users get started using the compressed executable binaries that can be found in releases section: https://github.com/globaldce/go-globaldce/releases